15 Best Things to Do in South Windsor (CT)

 13. Rye Street Park

-This local park on Rye Street is in more than 160 acres and has all you could want for some outdoor recreation.
+This local park on Rye Street covers 160+ acres and has all you could want for active recreation.

-Just to summarise there are four tennis courts, two softball fields (one with lights), one full-size soccer field, three intermediate soccer fields, a basketball court and two combo fields for football or lacrosse.
+Just to summarize, there are four tennis courts, two softball fields (one with lights), one full-size soccer field, three intermediate soccer fields, a basketball court and two combo fields for football or lacrosse.

 14. Wickham Park